 Achievements

 AUV IITB was established in 2011 by 3 tech enthusiasts with a passion for underwater robotics.
-It's been more than 10 years since our inception, we've grown to a team of 50+ bright and dedicated individuals.
-We're still learning and growing, here is a glimpse of our journey
+It's been more than 14 years since our inception, we've grown to a team of 55+ bright and dedicated individuals.
+We're still learning and growing.

 Our Journey